Becka Mckiness

 What time should I get ready?

 So now based on if you would like a first look you should have an idea of your ceremony start time.
 You now know generally how long is needed for formal photos.
 This should help give you an idea of when you plan to be completely finished with getting ready.
 The actual start time for you to get ready will most likely depend on how long hair and makeup takes and for family and wedding party to arrive.
+Make sure to NOT go last for hair and makeup.
+If things run late (which they often do) we can start capturing you getting into your dress while the rest of the wedding party finishes up.
+Your hair and makeup artist will be able to provide touchups before they leave.

 Pro Tip!
 Make sure to coordinate bouquets and boutonnières to arrive at the getting ready location.
 Make sure to let any family members know to plan to be dressed and ready around the same time you will be getting dressed.